derhansen/sf_event_mgt/Documentation/User/Events/Index.rst

 ======

 Events are the main record of this extesion.
 An event contains several fields, which can be used to describe the event in detail.
-For each event, it is possible to enable registration and to limit the amount of free places, so only a limited amount of people can participate to the event.
-It is possible to allow the user to create multiple registrations at once, if the field "Max. simultaneous registrations per user" is set to a value greater than 1.
+The general tab is used to add general information about the event like a title, start- and enddate and a description.

 .. figure:: ../../Images/event-event.png
    :align: left